Gitstar-OC/Theme-Verse/README.md

 # Theme-Verse 🌌 ( Work in Progress)
 - This is a digital marketplace that provides a variety of unique themes for the main sections of your homepage, all customizable to suit your specific needs.

+- ## Make the whole website mobile and tablet friendly

 ### Tasks in progress
 - create the resume and add it's link